G-constant-roll inflation: Introduction

 where $\alpha$ is a non-zero parameter \cite{martin2,Motohashi1,Motohashi2}.
-Going beyond the slow-roll approximation also can be addressed in the ultra slow-roll regime where we deal with a non-negligible $\ddot{\varphi}$ in the Klein-Gordon equation as $\ddot{\varphi}=-3H\dot{\varphi}$.
-The ultra model shows a finite value for the non-decaying mode of curvature perturbations \cite{Inoue}.
-Also, the ultra inflationary solutions are situated in the non-attractor phase of inflation but sometimes are characterized with an attractor-like behavior dynamically \cite{Pattison}.
-Although the ultra slow-roll model predicts a large $\eta$ it is not able to solve the $\eta$ problem introduced in supergravity for the hybrid inflationary models \cite{Kinney}.
-Besides the ultra models, a fast-roll model can be introduced by considering a fast-rolling stage at the first steps of inflation \cite{Contaldi,Lello,Hazra}.
-Recently, constant-roll inflation has been considered remarkably among plenty of inflationary papers \cite{Odintsov,Nojiri,Motohashi9,Awad:2017ign,Cicciarella,Anguelova,Ito,Ghersi,Lin,Micu,Kamali,Oliveros,Motohashi3,lq,lqq,ll0,ll1,shokriii,Rashidi:2022ojt}.
+Going beyond the slow-roll approximation also can be addressed in the ultra slow-roll (USR) regime where we deal with a non-negligible $\ddot{\varphi}$ in the Klein-Gordon equation as $\ddot{\varphi}=-3H\dot{\varphi}$.
+The USR model shows a finite value for the non-decaying mode of curvature perturbations \cite{Inoue}.
+Also, the USR solutions are situated in the non-attractor phase of inflation but sometimes are characterized by an attractor-like behavior dynamically \cite{Pattison}.
+Although the USR model predicts a large $\eta$, it is not able to solve the $\eta$ problem introduced in supergravity for the hybrid inflationary models \cite{Kinney}.
+Besides the USR models, a fast-roll model can be introduced by considering a fast-rolling stage at the first steps of inflation \cite{Contaldi,Lello,Hazra}.
+Recently, constant-roll inflation has been considered remarkably among plenty of inflationary papers \cite{Odintsov,Nojiri,Motohashi9,Awad:2017ign,Cicciarella,Anguelova,Ito,Ghersi,Lin,Micu,Kamali,Oliveros,Motohashi3,lq,lqq,ll0,ll1,shokriii, Mohammadi:2022tmk}.

+Regarding different inflationary models, here we deal with a special class of models, named in the literature as Galilean inflationary models or merely G-inflation.
+Furthermore, its generalization, called generalized G-inflation (or G$^2$-inflation) which also corresponds to a subclass of the Horndeski theory \cite{Horndeski:1974wa}, was studied in Ref. \cite{Kobayashi:2011nu}.